David and Lili's World Tour

 NEW ZEALAND

-New Zealand is expensive compared to Asia, but aside from that and sand flies, we have nothing negative to report.
+Aside from sand flies in limited areas, we have nothing negative to report.
 The people are friendly and the scenery is fantastic.
-Violent crime here is mostly adolescent drunken brawls downtown on Saturday night; nothing compared to Brazil.
-We even like the politics (for the most part).
+Violent crime is mostly adolescent, drunken brawls on Saturday nights.
+We've heard of gang violence, especially in Auckland's poor neighborhoods, too, but this is a small problem compared to Brazil.
+We even like the politics (again, relative to other countries, because NZ does have political problems).
 New Zealand has a touch of socialism as a partial antidote to the ravages of capitalism's institutionalized greed.
-This helps explain why "Kiwis" are such happy people.
+This helps explain why "Kiwis" are generally happy people.
+My theory is that natural beauty and open spaces are better for mental health than polluted, overcrowded cities, especially when the economy is doing OK.

-We found Auckland to be friendly and modern, with an infusion of Asian immigrants, a very livable city.
-But we prefer Christchurch, the main city on the South Island (British culturally with a pleasant urban center).
-I lined up a job, and we plan to emigrate!
+We found Auckland to be friendly and modern, with an infusion of Asian and Pacific Island immigrants, a very livable city.
+Wellington is also a very cool city.
+But we prefer the South Island, for now, as the best place to begin our grand New Zealand adventure.
+I lined up a job in Christchurch, the main city on the South Island, and we plan to emigrate!

 Previous: Hawaii . . .
 Next: Fiji